Sweden’s only space rocket base is located near Kiruna in the far north, due to its northerly position and good communications.

 Photo: Jolife AB

-In order to encourage young people’s interest in technology and entrepreneurship, Swedish schools are working with a variety of organizations.
+In order to encourage young people’s interest in technology and entrepreneurship, Swedish schools are working with a variety of organisations.
 Here are three examples:

 Finn upp combines an inventing-based teaching method for schools, and Sweden’s largest inventors’ competition for young people in grades 6-9.
 Held every three years, the competition aims to stimulate the power of young ideas and inspire a new generation of inventors, innovators and entrepreneurs.
 Finn upp was founded in 1979 by the engineering interest group Ingenjörsamfundet.

-The non-profit organization Ung Företagsamhet (“young entrepreneurship”) works in partnership with Swedish schools.
-Older students, aged 16-20, have the opportunity to run their own company during the school year as part of their high school studies.
+The non-profit organisation Ung Företagsamhet (‘young entrepreneurship’) works in partnership with Swedish schools.
+Older students, aged 16-20, have the opportunity to run their own company during the school year as part of their upper secondary (high school) studies.
 A 2010 survey shows that 8 out of 10 participants felt they learned about running a business.
 They also indicated that they had developed more self-confidence and a greater ability to take decisions, solve problems, and work with others.

 A double straw – one of many “flashes of genius” from Snilleblixtarna.

-• The Swedish Foundation for Strategic Research (SSF) is an independent organization that supports research in the natural sciences, engineering and medicine.
+- The Swedish Foundation for Strategic Research (SSF) is an independent organisation that supports research in the natural sciences, engineering and medicine.

 Nils Bohlin’s three-point seatbelt is estimated to have saved a life every six minutes since its launch in 1959.
 It is acknowledged as one of the most important car safety innovations of all time.